balena-io/docs/pages/learn/develop/multicontainer.md

     build: ./second-service
 ```

-**Note** When updating between releases, if the new version of and optional service has unmet requirements, the old version of the service will still be killed.
+**Note:** When updating between releases, if the new version of and optional service has unmet requirements, the old version of the service will still be killed.

 [docker-compose]: https://docs.docker.com/compose/overview/